-Enterprise networkers can be forgiven for thinking that running mission-critical apps across an Internet-based SD-WANs sounds like a recipe for disaster.
+Enterprise networkers can be forgiven for thinking that running mission-critical apps across an Internet-based SASE SD-WANs sounds like a recipe for disaster.
 After all, can an inherently unpredictable network like the public Internet really provide predictable application delivery?

 We recently explored that question in a series of tests conducted for one of our clients.
 We measured latency across various public Internet backbones and Amazon’s private backbone.
-We compared results against one another, specifically focussing on the contributions of the last and middle miles.
+We compared results against one another, specifically focusing on the contributions of the last and middle miles.

 What we found will have a significant impact on how someone designs their first Internet-based SD-WAN.
 The big lessons: the core of the Internet and predictable application delivery don’t play well together, but Internet access is a different story.
 Of course, the devil is in the details.
 To find out more, read on or register for free to receive a copy of the full report.